With graduation season almost upon us and summer quickly approaching, teen

 accident caused by someone else’s negligence, don’t hesitate to contact

-a personal injury attorney at the Law Offices of Robert Vaage for a free
+a personal injury attorney at the Law Offices of Robert Vaage for a

-dedicated to protecting the rights of California injury victims.
+protecting the rights of California injury victims.